opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 The star denotes a wild-card sum over all entries in that location.

-This can be used to define the mutual information betseen a pair of words.
+This can be used to define the mutual information between a pair of words.
 For the moment, I will call it the "Lexical Attraction" because it is not left-right symmetric.